Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/ATP-aptamer.md

 <p class="header_box" id="Structure">Structure</p>
 <p class="blowheader_box">2D representation</p>
-<font><p>Szostak et al. obtained 17 different sequences through SELEX, and designed a 40nt sequence after comparing the information of 17 sequences.
+<font><p>Szostak et al. obtained 17 different sequences through SELEX, and designed a 40 nt sequence after comparing the information of 17 sequences.
 The aptamer of the 40nt is a sequence of analytic structures, and the following diagram shows its secondary structure.
 Here we use ribodraw to complete the figure, through the 3D structure information.
-Through SELEX, 17 different sequences were obtained, and after comparing 17 sequence information, a 40nt sequence was designed
+Through SELEX, 17 different sequences were obtained, and after comparing 17 sequence information, a 40 nt sequence was designed.
+Here we used ribodraw to complete the figure, through the 3D structure information<sup>[<a href="#ref2" style="color:#520049">2</a>]</sup>.</p></font>
- <sup>[<a href="#ref2" style="color:#520049">2</a>]</sup>.</p></font>
 <font><p>5'GGGUUGGGAAGAAACUGUGGCACUUCGGUGCCAGCAACCC3'</p></font>
 <img src="/images/2D/ATP_aptamer_2D.svg" alt="drawing" style="width:800px;height:350px;display:block;margin:0 auto;border-radius:0;" class="img-responsive">
 <div style="display: flex; justify-content: center;"></div>